KripaluSonar06/Alternative-Data-Credit-Risk-Model/README.md

 **`Step 2: Unsupervised Knowledge Refinement`**
 -   **Input:** The massive 100,000+ user synthetic dataset (from **Phase 1**) and the `foundation_model.joblib`.
 -   **Process:**
-    1. KMeans clustering is used on the synthetic data to identify inherent behavioral risk groups, creating a `cluster_risk_label`.
+    1. KMeans clustering(IF) is used on the synthetic data to identify inherent behavioral risk groups, creating a `cluster_risk_label`.
     2. The `foundation_model` is then **fine-tuned** by continuing its training on this massive, cluster-labeled dataset.
 -   **Output:** The `final_credit_risk_model.joblib` and its `final_shap_explainer.joblib`.
 This model now combines the specific default knowledge with a broad, generalized understanding of population behavior.